Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Discussion

 \section{Discussion}

 In our work, we seek to measure the extent of self-silencing behavior across different political subreddits.
-Through our analysis, we find evidence that those who believe their opinion to be in the minority are half as likely to post their viewpoint on Reddit, confirming the spiral of silence theory and reinforcing the distortion that social media data may be applying to public opinion.
-We also discuss community design factors that can help counteract these silencing effects.
+Through our analysis, we find evidence that confirms the spiral of silence theory and uncovers community design factors that can help counteract these silencing effects on Reddit.
 A summary of our hypotheses and findings can be found in Table~\ref{tab:summary}.
+In this section, we cover both the theoretical implications for understanding the spiral of silence on social media and complementary design recommendations.